-Due to the coupling constants in Eq.~(\ref{Q}), a change of baryon number of order unity must be accompanied by a large gauge field.
-In particular, such processes do not show up in a weak-coupling expansion and are non-perturbative in nature.
+Because of the coupling constants in Eq.~(\ref{Q}), a change of baryon number of the order of unity must be accompanied by a large gauge field.
+In particular, such processes do not show up in a weak-coupling expansion and are nonperturbative in nature.

-Baryon number changing processes are closely connected to the topology of the SU(2) gauge plus Higgs fields.
+Baryon-number changing processes are closely connected to the topology of the SU(2) gauge plus Higgs fields.
 To see this, note that the integrand of Eq.~(\ref{Q}) can be written as a total derivative $ \partial _ \mu K ^ \mu $, with

-An Abelian gauge field requires non-zero field strength to obtain non-vanishing $ K ^ \mu $.
+An Abelian gauge field requires nonzero field strength to obtain nonvanishing $ K ^ \mu $.
 This is not the case for the non-Abelian field due to the second term in Eq.~(\ref{K}).
-If one can neglect the integral $ \int d ^ 3 x \nabla \cdot \vec K $, e.g. with periodic boundary conditions or if $ \vec K $ vanishes at spatial inifinity, then
+If one can neglect the integral $ \int d ^3 x \nabla \cdot \vec K $, e.g., with periodic boundary conditions or if $ \vec K $ vanishes at spatial infinity, then

 with the Chern-Simons number